KreativeThinker/SemLink/README.md

 ## Contributing

-Please refer the guidelines as outlined in the [[contributing]] file
+Please refer the guidelines as outlined in the [CONTRIBUTING](/CONTRIBUTING.md) file